Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/overview.md

 # Model Structure

-The structure of the Xomega models is defined by extensible XSD schemas, which govern what elements and attributes are allowed in the model within each element, what order do these elements go in, the types of allowed values, as well as specific enumerations for attributes that allow values only from a strict list.
+The structure of the Xomega models is defined by extensible XSD schemas, which govern what elements and attributes are allowed in the model within each element, what order these elements go in, the types of allowed values, as well as specific enumerations for attributes that allow values only from a strict list.

 ## Schemas and namespaces

 The core model is defined in the `http://www.xomega.net/omodel` namespace, which covers the general structure of the model, and includes basic domain and service model elements.
 This is usually a default namespace that is used without a prefix in the model.

-In addition to the core model elements, Xomega allows layer-specific or custom extensions, that are defined in separate namespaces and would require their own prefix.
+In addition to the core model elements, Xomega allows layer-specific or custom extensions that are defined in separate namespaces and would require their own prefix.
 Those are also defined by separate XSD schemas.

 The following table outlines the standard set of schemas and extensions that are included in Xomega.Net, as well as their namespaces and the default prefixes.